Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 4

-- Let the pick hang out near the bottom right corner to keep the adhesive from sticking things back together.
-It’s your little glue blocker!
+- Keep the pick near the bottom right corner to keep the adhesive from sealing back up on you.
+It’s like holding the door open just a crack so it doesn’t slam shut!

 Step 5